-A long and admittedly soon-to-be-out-of-date list of what we do to improve sustainability:
+A long and admittedly soon-to-be-out-of-date list of what we do to reduce environmental impact:

 • In the Brewing Process

-➢ Give spent grain, spent yeast, used hops and our filter media to a local farmer to feed his cows.
-We've done it for 17 years.
+➢ Spent grain, spent yeast, used hops and our filter media are used as cow feed

 ➢ Purchase bulk grain, thereby reducing packaging